Krissh-C/Krissh-C/README.md

 - 💬 My nickname is Krissh (based on the 2006 movie.
 My sister came up with this) and to be completely honest I'd prefer you to call me that lol
 - 😄 My pronouns are He/Him
 - 💬 My go to quote is: "Road work ahead?
 Uh yeah, I sure hope it does" ~ Drew Gooden
-- ⚡ Fun fact: Let's say I'm uhhh... (quickly googles it) swish
+- ⚡ Fun fact: Let's say I'm uhhh... lavender